camunda-community-hub/zeebe-client-node-js/README.md

 ## A note on representing timeout durations

 All timeouts are ultimately communicated in _milliseconds_.
-They can be specified usint the primitive type `number`, and this is always a _number of milliseconds_.
+They can be specified using the primitive type `number`, and this is always a _number of milliseconds_.

 All timeouts in the client library can _also_, optionally, be specified by a time value that encodes the units, using the [typed-durations](https://www.npmjs.com/package/typed-duration) package.
 You can specify durations for timeouts like this: